 - Accelerates the healing process of injured skin

 - It prevents/ reduces oily skin by normalizing oil production

 - Promotes the formation of healthy collagen and elastin.
 Collagen and elastin improve skin elasticity, reduce visible wrinkles, and promote healthy blood flow to the skin, thus making you look young

 - Stimulates the production of new skin cells, prevents cell damage and premature skin aging, etc.

-The department of Health and Human Services recommends that women and men respectively get 700mcg and 900mcg of Vit A daily.
-While children and adolescents should get 300 – 600 mcg of Vit A daily.
+The department of Health and Human Services recommends that women and men respectively get 700mcg and 900mcg of Vit A daily, while children and adolescents should be given 300 – 600 mcg of Vit A daily.

 Vitamin A is contained in broccoli, spinach, eggs, carrots, sweet potatoes, red pepper, mango, apricots, liver, papaya, cheese, milk, yogurt, etc.